 The Department of Agriculture, Weights and Measures provides verification of agriculture as part of the farmworker housing permit process.
-The Department of Planning and Land Use issues the permit for farmworker housing.
+The Department of Planning and Developement Services issues the permit for farmworker housing.

 According to the County Zoning Ordinance a farm employee is defined as:

 Any person who derives more than half of their total livelihood in the service of another person as an employee engaged in farming in any of its branches, including: cultivation and tilling of the soil, dairying, the production, cultivation, growing and harvesting of any agricultural or horticultural commodities, raising of livestock, bees, fur-bearing animals, or poultry, preparation of farm products for market, delivery to storage or to market or to carriers for transportation to market.

 "Farm Employee" does not include the owner or lessee of a particular property, or a person engaged in construction, alteration, painting, or repair of a structure, logging, and land surveying.

 "Farm Employee" may include a person engaged in brush or timber clearing, land grading or leveling when such activity is being carried out in preparation for farming

 Establishing Farm Worker Housing involves several County Departments.
 Department of Agriculture, Weights and Measures provides verification of agricultural operation.
 Department of Planning and Developement Services provides the building permit.
 Department of Housing and Community Development provides the housing agreement (if fee waiver is requested).
 Any associated permits or approvals that might normally be required for the construction of a dwelling or placement of a single family dwelling or mobile home (i.e., grading, drainage, fire, water, etc.).